Last Updated on May 11, 2022

 (source: OBGYN North).

 And finally, patience.
 This might be the least exciting option, but almost always the safest choice.
 Your baby and your body are working together to help your little one make their debut.
-Savor those last few moments of your pregnancy and you’ll be holding your baby in your arms before you know it.
+Savor those last few moments of your pregnancy and you’ll be holding your healthy baby in your arms before you know it.

 In conclusion, it can be incredibly difficult to shake the anticipation of your new baby’s arrival.
 Midwives’ brew is just one of the many at-home, “natural” ways to encourage labor to start.
-Made with only four ingredients, the recipe is simple, albeit not known for having a pleasant taste.
+Made with only four ingredients, the common recipe is simple, albeit not known for having a pleasant taste.

 Castor oil appears to be the active ingredient, as it’s been shown to cause uterine contractions.
 Do be warned, in addition to a bad flavor and kickstarting contractions, castor oil/midwives’ brew can also lead to severe nausea, vomiting, and diarrhea.